Tsunami Warning issued after earthquake hits Alaska coast

-SANT POINT, Alas.
-(KRON) – A tsunami warning is in effect for South Alaska and the Alaska Peninsula after a preliminary magnitude hit near Sand Point, Alaska.
+SAND POINT, Alas.
+(KRON) – A tsunami warning is in effect for South Alaska and the Alaska Peninsula after a 7.5 M earthquake hit the coast.

-According to NWS Bay Area, the tsunami will not impact the coast of the United States.
+According to NWS Bay Area, the tsunami warning is only for the Alaska Archipelago.

 Track the latest with KRON4’s Interactive Earthquake Map.